rustequal/pyInspectorTelegramBot/README.md

 /group_add@username
 </pre>

-- To add the telegram channel to the bot settings, copy the channel message to the bot's chat.
+- To add a telegram channel to the bot settings, copy the channel message to the bot's chat.
 The bot will output the channel ID.
 Next, use the command "/channel_add" to add the channel to the bot settings:
 <pre>
 /channel_add &lt;ID&gt;
 </pre>